A simple post today to mark ANZAC Day, a day for paying tribute to the men and women from Australia and New Zealand who served in World War One.

 It is the underlying anger of the ‘sent’ towards the ‘one who sends’ that gives this song its extra kick and rakes the coals of intolerance towards warmongers.

-Unfortunately, there is no suitable version on YouTube by Bob Dylan himself, but this version, by The ROJ LIGHT is a superb rendition, with an opening scene by Martin Luther King – a great touch.
+However, if you’d prefer a version with imagery, this cover by The ROJ LIGHT is a superb rendition, with an opening scene by Martin Luther King – a great touch.

 To all those who create or profit from war, ‘Even Jesus would never forgive what you do‘.
 (Bob Dylan, Masters Of War)